 Perhaps the most important thing a pre-workout does is that it boosts your endurance.
 That long leg day lift that used to leave you feeling destroyed might not be so brutal if you’ve taken a pre-workout before starting it.
 That’s because pre-workouts contain beta-alanine that helps fight fatigue.

 How do you know that Pre-Workout is Working?

 You can use three criteria to evaluate the effectiveness of your pre-workout.
 If you’re start feeling way more energized than you were an hour ago, chances are it works.
-There’s generally a sudden spike of energy that sort of just hits you.
+There’s generally a sudden spike in your energy levels that sort of just hits you.

 - If you’re sure you can push, pull, or squat more than any other human ever, the pre-workout is kicking in.

-- Stimulant based pre-workouts often contain ingredients that help increase clarity and focus.
+- Stimulant based pre workout supplements often contain ingredients that help increase clarity and focus.
 If everything else in your gym has melted away and you’re totally zoned in on your lift, your pre-workout is doing its job.

 - The histamine response of beta-alanine and the niacin flush are also easy to spot signs that your pre-workout is fully integrated and ready to help you outperform what you did at your last lift.

 Are There Any Side Effects?